MataKrow/Checkpoints/README.md

 They Autosave in singleplayer, sets the spawnpoint in multiplayer and revives everyone in surival.<br />
 It's more or less an alternative to that pesky unexpected scripted autosave, forcing an access to the HDD while buffering the game for half a second or more, even possibly saving while in a bad situation!
 This system hopes to give the player choice! <br />

 It also solves the "running to evil" problem present in co-op.
 By updating the spawn position when it's updated.
-Players can get right back into the action with no delay.
+Players can get right back right into the action with no delay.
 (Unless there's someone on the fountain.)

 It also also solves that problem of **being dead**.
 (In Doom) When you die in surivival you're waiting to play again, but the only way to come back is if everyone dies or if the level changes.<br />